Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 Sol Bistro Cafe (Ximen Red House)

 Sol is a very popular gay restobar in a more remote corner just by the entrance to the Ximen Red House.
-We frequently came here for pizza snacks as a break from all the cocktails at Dalida, although they also do some pretty darn good drinks here too!
-Make sure you try the rainbow coloured “Around the World” cocktail!
-Sol has a buzzy outdoor terrace space with large wooden tables, attracting all flavours of the LGBTQ family from around the world.
-Sol Bistro Cafe is located by the entrance to Ximen Red House on Xining Road and is open daily until around 1am.
+We frequently came here for pizza snacks as a break from all the cocktails at Dalida, although they also do some pretty darn good drinks here, too!
+Make sure you try the rainbow-colored “Around the World” cocktail!
+Sol has a buzzy outdoor terrace with large wooden tables, attracting a fun mix of locals, expats, drag queens, tourists, and tipsy gays escaping the madness around Dalida for another cocktail.

 Hero Bar